TheMiao/Power-Platform/Power Automate/Excel - matched content in table/README.md

 # Excel - Match content in table

-It will join two tables data in 3rd table
+It will match two tables data and add common row into 3rd table